agrrh/url-fairy-bot/README.md

    BASE_URL=your_base_url
    ```

-3. Do not forget to create a traefik reverse proxy `docker-compose.yml` file:
+3. Do not forget to create a Traefik reverse proxy `docker-compose.yml` file:

    ```yaml
    ---